 The Emergency Operations Team receives strategic guidance from a policy group consisting of the Chancellor and the Vice Chancellors of Finance, Operations and Information Technology, Provost and Academic Affairs, Student Development, Development and Alumni Affairs and Athletics.

 Who decides if something is an emergency?

 As a community of 13,000 people, our campus faces emergencies on a daily basis.
 Just like in other small cities, most of these don't affect a large part of the population.
 They include such things as fire alarms, medical emergencies, and burglar alarms.
 We also monitor for things which might become an emergency including weather and illnesses such as flu outbreaks.
 For anything other than "routine" emergencies, we have an Emergency Assessment Team.
-This team is made up of the Executive Director for Public Safety, the Chief of Police, the Director of Safety & Risk Management, the Assistant Vice Chancellor for Facilities Operations, and the Associate Vice Chancellor for University Relations.
+This team is made up of the Executive Director for Public Safety, the Chief of Police, the Director of Safety & Risk Management, the Assistant Vice Chancellor for Facilities Operations, and the Associate Vice Chancellor for Communications and Marketing.
 This team is charged with deciding the appropriate course of action, assembling the appropriate team, and providing emergency information to the campus.